Understanding Power Quality: A Key to Reliable Electrical Systems

 Transients can:

-Damage insulation and semiconductor devices
+Damage insulation and semiconductor devices.

-Cause data errors in digital equipment
+Cause data errors in digital equipment.

-Lead to premature aging of electrical components
+Lead to premature aging of electrical components.

 For example, a lightning-induced transient can destroy sensitive control electronics in an industrial plant if proper surge protection is not in place.